is a massive granite peak just northeast of Half Dome

 and the John Muir Trail.
 Both trails merge later at the top of Nevada Falls.
 If you pick the Mist Trail

-(open only in winter), you pass very close to Vernal Falls
+(open only in summer), you pass very close to Vernal Falls

 and get a great up close view of Nevada Falls as well.
 At the top of Nevada Falls, there is a restroom.
 This is where the two trails meet again.